marcgarreau/react-zest/README.md

 * The wrapped element must have a `display` value of `inline-block` or `block` to have all animations applied.

 ## Contributing
+Contributors are expected to follow our Code of Conduct guidelines listed [here](CODE_OF_CONDUCT.md).

 To contribute: